-Built-in 2014, the museum is the largest museum in Jordan and hosts the country’s most important archaeological findings.
+The Archaeological Museum Built-in 2014, the museum is the largest in Jordan and hosts the country’s most important archaeological findings.

-The museum presents artifacts from various prehistoric archaeological sites in Jordan,
+Jordan Archaeological Museum presents artefacts from various prehistoric archaeological sites in Jordan,

 including the 7500 BC ‘Ain Ghazal statues which are regard as one of the oldest human statues ever made by human civilization.

-outdoor exhibitions, a library, a conservation center and an area for children’s activities.
+outdoor exhibitions, a library, a conservation centre and an area for children’s activities.

 The museum was established by a committee headed by Queen Rania, Jordan Tour

-which became the only museum in Jordan to implement modern artifact preserving technologies Jordan Tour
+which became the only museum in Jordan to implement modern artefact preserving technologies Jordan Tour

 adjacent to the Greater Amman Municipality headquarters.